 What we're doing

-- On the ground, we shine a light on what is really happening in remote REDD+ and offsetting projects by supporting local communities to understand, monitor and exercise their rights and derive benefits from these programmes, holding project developers accountable.
+- On the ground, we shine a light on what is really happening in remote REDD+ and offsetting projects by supporting local communities to understand, monitor and exercise their rights and holding project developers accountable.

 - At the national and international levels, we support local communities and organisations to meaningfully participate in climate negotiations and promote their rights in forest and climate policies such as countries’ NDCs.

-- We also conduct research and advocacy on the real drivers of deforestation as well as monitoring trends and shaping climate initiatives.
+- We conduct research and advocacy on drivers of deforestation, nature markets and other international trends.